mishnit/mishnit.github.io/career-ladder/TIPPS.md

 # TIPPS Framework

-TIPPS framework sets expectations of each position and helps transitioning to the next level in their career.
+TIPPS framework helps engineers setting expectations from their role and transitioning to the next level in their career progression.

 ![Template Chart](charts/template.png)